valory-xyz/open-autonomy/docs/get_started.md

     * **`Payloads`**: Associated to each behaviour.
 They define the contents of the transaction of the corresponding behaviour.
     * **`RoundBehaviour`**: This can be seen as the main class of the skill, which aggregates the `AbciApp` and ensures to establish a one-to-one relationship between the rounds and behaviours associated to each state of the FSM.

-!!!
-Note

-    As you have probably realized at this point, there are several items which are called after the interface that connects with the consensus gadget, i.e., the Application Blockchain Interface (ABCI).
-In case you are not familiar with it, for now, it is enough to know that it is an interface that abstracts away the protocol executed at the consensus gadget, and it produces callbacks to the skill when relevant events occur (e.g., agreement on a block).
-You can read more about the ABCI [here](https://docs.tendermint.com/master/spec/abci/).

 At this point, the walktrhough that we have presented, i.e., a single transition from one state of the FSM, has essentially introduced the main components of an agent and the main interactions that occur in an {{agent_service}}.
 It is impotant that the developer keeps these concepts in mind, since executions of further state transitions can be easily mapped with what has been presented here so far.